 Travelling in East Africa generally isn’t cheap, and Uganda is no exception.
 For a Uganda safari itinerary like the one I’ve outlined here, you’ll need to budget around US$300 per person, per day based on 2 people sharing (plus gorilla tracking permits).

-The most expensive item of a trip to Uganda is the gorilla tracking permit.
-Permits are currently US$600 per person but are set to rise to US$700 in June 2020.
+The most expensive item of a trip to Uganda is the gorilla trekking permit.
+Permits are currently US$700.

 Uganda’s currency is the shilling and you can check the latest exchange rate online at XE.
 U.S. dollars are widely accepted and most hotels and tour operators quote in dollars.
 However, when you’re on the ground, it’s worth having some small shilling notes for shops and restaurants.